CGJennings/se3docs/docs/um-release-notes.md

 * Plug-in manager dialog elements did not match theme.
 * Fixed issues that could prevent documents from opening when the Tcho Tcho theme was used on Windows.
 * Regression: publishing a Web-safe bundle threw an exception after converting bundle to plain.
+* Regression: font dialog and other dialog using an [ArcBorder](http://se3docs.cgjennings.ca/assets/javadoc/ca/cgjennings/ui/ArcBorder.html) with `ARC_BOTTOM_LEFT` throw an exception.
 * Fixed plug-in compatibility issues:
   * The Lord of the Rings LCG `getPortraitImage` error (note that this plug-in also currently requires compatibility mode to be enabled).